rustfoundation/foundation.rust-lang.org/news/q3-2022-update-a-recap-from-rebecca-rumb.md

 ### **Membership**

-Platinum-level membership grew in Q3, with the arrival of our newest member [<u>JFrog</u>](https://foundation.rust-lang.org/news/2022-09-06-hello-jfrog/) – an established leader in DevOps.
+Platinum-level membership grew in Q3, with the arrival of our newest member [JFrog](https://foundation.rust-lang.org/news/2022-09-06-hello-jfrog/) – an established leader in DevOps.
 We are thrilled to have JFrog as part of the Platinum tier, which reflects a genuine commitment to supporting the maintenance and development of the Rust programming language.&nbsp;

 Silver-level membership also continued to grow in Q3.
-In September, we were thrilled to welcome [<u>TSY Capital</u>](https://www.linkedin.com/company/tsycapital/about/) and [<u>Matter Labs</u>](https://matter-labs.io/) as our newest Silver Members.&nbsp;
+In September, we were thrilled to welcome [TSY Capital](https://www.linkedin.com/company/tsycapital/about/) and [Matter Labs](https://matter-labs.io/) as our newest Silver Members.&nbsp;

 The Rust Foundation is currently accepting new members across each tier (Platinum/Gold/Silver).&nbsp;

 Membership benefits include representation on the Board of Directors, marketing and thought leadership related to Rust, and more.
-To learn more about Rust Foundation membership and inquire, click [<u>here</u>](https://foundation.rust-lang.org/info/become-a-member/).&nbsp;
+To learn more about Rust Foundation membership and inquire, click [here](https://foundation.rust-lang.org/info/become-a-member/).&nbsp;

 *Additional membership note:&nbsp;*